 - The Executive Order is in effect at 12:01 a.m. on April 2, 2020 and will last until at least April 30, 2020.
 The Governor may amend, rescind, or renew this timeline at her discretion.
 The Governor also extended the closure of restaurants and bars statewide for dine-in customers until at least April 30, 2020 to align with the Executive Order.

 - Most of Maine’s downhill ski areas have closed for the season or have suspended operations.
 Check with any Maine ski area you are planning to visit before your trip.

-- L.L.Bean has closed all its U.S. retail stores through March 29, including its flagship store in Freeport.
+- L.L.Bean has closed all its U.S. retail stores until further notice, including its flagship store in Freeport.
 Bean’s online operations remain open and phone ordering is still available.

 - Many cruise lines have implemented suspensions and schedule changes.
 Please check with the individual cruise line for the most updated information.
 Additionally, Canada has banned cruise-ship visits until July 1, a move that will almost certainly mean fewer cruise ships will visit Maine since many ships call on Maine ports on their way to or from Canada.